abdallah-eldali/fire-messenger/README.md

 # Issue Reporting

-If you encounter any issues, please create a ticket [here](https://github.com/abdallah-eldali/shoot-the-messenger/issues)
+If you encounter any issues, please create a ticket [here](https://github.com/abdallah-eldali/shoot-the-messenger/issues).
+Please include any logs to help us find the issue quicker.

 # Roadmap